Sor3nt/Flipper-Zero-ESP32-Port/README.md

 **[Flash via Browser](https://sor3nt.github.io/interface.html)**

 Connect your board, click flash, done.
-After flashing, copy the contents of [sdcard.zip](https://github.com/Sor3nt/Flipper-Zero-ESP32-Port/releases/download/v1.1.6/sdcard.zip) onto a FAT32 SD card and insert it — most apps need files there to function.
+After flashing, copy the contents of [sdcard.zip](https://github.com/Sor3nt/Flipper-Zero-ESP32-Port/releases/latest/download/sdcard.zip) onto a FAT32 SD card and insert it — most apps need files there to function.

+## Firmware Update

+Since **v2.0.0** the T-Embed can update itself — no PC toolchain or re-flashing required:

+- **Over WiFi (OTA):** *Settings → Update Firmware* checks the release server for a newer build, downloads and installs it in the background, then reboots.
+It also keeps your SD card files in sync.
+- **Over USB:** use the **[qT-Embed](https://github.com/Sor3nt/qT-Embed)** desktop companion (a qFlipper-style app for this port) to stream the display, manage SD files and flash firmware over USB — including a *Full flash* option (bootloader + partition table + firmware) to recover a device.

+> Requires the dual-OTA partition layout.
+A device on the old single-app layout has to be flashed
+> once via the web flasher (or qT-Embed's *Full flash*) before wireless OTA updates work.

 ## Apps